Volume IAll features

 The integration is quiet.
 The eval bar appears next to the board, the best variations update in real-time, you can play against the engine to test a line.
 All without leaving the study flow, without opening a second tool.

-• 01Stockfish 17 in WebAssembly, lazy-loaded on first use.
+• 01Stockfish 17 (NNUE) in WebAssembly, lazy-loaded on first use.

 • 03Dedicated Web Worker: zero UI freeze.